-- 1 dash (or two, or three) of Tabasco Sauce
+- 1 dash or two or three Tabasco Sauce,

-- 1/2 pound cooked salad shrimp or shrimp meat (can sub small can shrimp)
+- ½ pound cooked salad shrimp or shrimp meat, divided (can sub small can shrimp)

 - Use an electric mixer to blend the chili sauce into the cream cheese in a large mixing bowl until very smooth.
 Add all of the remaining ingredients, except the shrimp, and blend until well combined.

-- Use a spoon to fold in the shrimp, reserving a couple of tablespoons for garnish.
+- Use a spoon to fold in the shrimp and chives, reserving a couple of tablespoons of shrimp for garnish.
 Cover and chill for at least an hour or two prior to serving.

 - Pile the reserved shrimp in the center of the dip and serve with Ritz Crackers and celery sticks.